A Lesson to Learn: Pasithea Therapeutics Corp. (KTTA)

 Pasithea Therapeutics Corp.
-(NASDAQ:KTTA) went up by 238.34% from its latest closing price compared to the recent 1-year high of $4.19.
-The company’s stock price has collected -10.16% of loss in the last five trading sessions.
-Press Release reported 2 hours ago that Pasithea Therapeutics Adds Esketamine Nasal Spray to its Clinic Offerings in the U.K.
+(NASDAQ:KTTA) went up by 5.99% from its latest closing price compared to the recent 1-year high of $8.50.
+The company’s stock price has collected 79.32% of gains in the last five trading sessions.
+Press Release reported 4 hours ago that Pasithea Therapeutics Corp.
+Announces Closing of $30.4 Million Private Placement Priced at a Premium to the Market Under Nasdaq Rules

 Is It Worth Investing in Pasithea Therapeutics Corp.
 (NASDAQ :KTTA) Right Now?